 The most successful crowdfunding timelines are between 30 and 39 days.
 Any less, and you’re not reaching maximum asset volume potential.
 Any more, and you’re risking oversaturating the market and running, fairly or unfairly, a stale funding campaign.
 Kickstarter (almost $2 billion raised since 2009) and Indiegogo (over $500 billion) are two popular crowdfunding sites used by entrepreneurs

 A credit card is a fast and easy way to get capital, and most funders have cards specifically geared toward small businesses.
 Unlike other forms of financing, credit cards usually come with a points or rewards system of some kind, and you may be able to leverage that to help your business even further.
-Small business credit cards have higher interest rates and have credit limits.
+Small business credit cards have higher working capital cost and have credit limits.

 In general, the funding option you select depends on where you stand on the small business spectrum.
 If you’re just opening a new company, you probably won’t qualify for a big chunk of money from any funder, traditional or alternative.
 But for $25,000 or even $50,000, a peer-to-peer funding option could make the most sense.